1. Dokumentationen

 2. Create a new Automation Account.
 Click in the global search field, enter Automation Accounts, and select the Automation Accounts service.

-4. Select your Subscription and create a new Resource Group for the Automation Account.
+4. Select the Subscription and create a new Resource Group for the Automation Account.

 5. In the Advanced tab, check the box System assigned.